 Despite the strong bonds, they were opposites in numerous ways.
 Wilbur Wright was a more serious person who had a phenomenal memory, while Orville was more positive and upbeat.

-Neil Armstrong carried a piece of the Wright Flyer to the Moon.
+Neil Armstrong – believe it or not – carried a piece of the Wright Flyer to the Moon.

-Do you know any interesting facts about the Wright brothers that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Wright Brothers?
+Share them in the comments below!